 The eight Birkie Trail Run, Relay and Trek events feature the best sections of the famous Birkie Trail and single-track sections of the CAMBA trail system.
-This an event that is perfect for runners looking to break free from the roads, it is a great crossover and introduction to trail running.
+This event is perfect for runners looking to break free from the roads.
 The Birkie Trail has a wide, grass covered, level surface, and the single-track is smooth and fast.
 But don’t make any mistake, this is a 100% trail race, with the famous Birkie hills, making for a challenging race for even veteran trail runners.
 Hammer it or cover your favorite distance at a recreational pace.
 Either way, this event has a great, friendly vibe, awesome Vendor Fair, a finish-line party with local north woods fare, Birkie Brew-Ski craft beer on tap, live music, on-site camping, bonfires, and more!
 Make it a weekend of fun with friends!
-And, in 2017, the Birkie Trail Run Half Marathon has been selected as the USATF Half Marathon Trail Championship.
+And, again in 2018, the Birkie Trail Run Half Marathon has been selected as the USATF Half Marathon Trail Championship!
 If you love to run on a great trail, this is the event to put on your calendar NOW.
 See you in September!

 All events start and finish near the big expo tent at the Birkie Ridge Trailhead located on Highway 63, 2.4 miles north of Seeley, WI.